 Design fundamentals studios, during the first year, introduce the student to the basic principles of 2-D and 3-D design through a series of composition, planning, and introductory design problems.
 In the second year, progressively more demanding challenges, in addition to significant building design and analysis exercises, are undertaken with a better understanding of planning and site.
-Students accepted into the five-year B.Arch. program are required to complete an additional six semesters of design studios.
+Students accepted into the five-year B.Arch. program are required to complete six additional semesters of design studios.
 In the third year, students are required to solve architectural problems involving small but increasingly more complex building programs.
 Comprehensive building design programs requiring inventive structural and technical systems, as well as urban and community design, are emphasized in the fourth year.
 In the fifth and final year of the program, students undertake a terminal thesis project, which including research and design components, serves to demonstrate a cumulative grasp of all the factors that influence the design of a complex work of architecture.

-The School of Architecture and Design is widely respected by the professional community for its course offerings in the areas of design, building technology, and digital fabrication.
-Technical competence is cultivated by exposure to an array of course offerings that cover all aspects of building materials, structural systems, and mechanical and electrical systems.
+The Bachelor of Architecture in the School of Architecture and Design is widely respected by the professional community for its course offerings in the areas of design, building technology, and digital fabrication.
+Technical competence is cultivated by exposure to an array of course offerings that cover all aspects of building materials, structural and environmental systems, as well as mechanical and electrical systems.
 Construction management is introduced in the comprehensive upper-level courses that focus on professional practice and construction supervision, as well as integrated computer technologies in the construction industry.